Azure/azure-sdk-for-net/sdk/eventhub/Azure.Messaging.EventHubs/README.md

   An example of consuming events, using a batch approach to control throughput.

 - [Consume events from all partitions of an Event Hub with the Event Processor](./samples/Sample12_ConsumeEventsWithEventProcessor.cs)
-  An example of consuming events from all Event Hub partitions at once, using the Event Processor.
+  An example of consuming events from all Event Hub partitions at once, using the Event Processor client.

 ## Contributing